whyleee/RDB/README.md

 Browse http://rdb.api/api/values after container or server is started.

 ## Work Guide
-The task is ready for dev:
+Full task journey from the backlog to production is described below.

+### Ready for dev conditions
 - Has concise description with exact specs
   - API: operations, fields, errors
   - Admin: screenshot or drawing, contents and behavior, link to required APIs
-- Approved by somebody from the team
+- Approved by somebody from the core team
 - Moved to Todo Trello column

+### Setup tasks
 Setup tasks require investigation, communication and solution decisions.
 Here is the flow:
 - Each task require at least three persons to be assigned
 - When task group is ready - move to Doing column